oyaprotocol/node/README.md

    - Bundles all cached intentions into a block.
    - Signs the block using the block proposer’s private key.
    - Uploads the block data to IPFS via Helia.
-   - Calls the `proposeBlock` function on the blockchain contract using ethers.js.
+   - Calls the `proposeBlock` function on the BlockTracker contract using ethers.js.
    - Persists the block and associated CID to the database.
    - Updates balances based on the transactions in the block.
    - Mints rewards to the relevant addresses.

 3. **Error Handling:**
-   The block proposer logic includes error handling for signature verification, IPFS uploads, blockchain transactions, and database operations.
+   The block proposer logic includes error handling for signature verification, IPFS uploads, protocol transactions, and database operations.

 ## Testing